-The Individual Development Plan (IDP) is a process that helps identify professional development needs and refine career objectives.
+The Individual Development Plan (IDP) is a process that helps identify professional development needs, refine career objectives, and promote personal growth.
 Importantly, the IDP functions as a communication tool to enhance dialogue between mentors and their mentees.
-Regular use of the IDP will help you facilitate communication as well as efficient, reproducible, rigorous research and scholarly practices.

 At CSU, we expect that all mentees will be provided the opportunity to develop the core competencies outlined below (modified from the National Postdoctoral Association):